pmndrs/jotai/readme.md

 ----

-## Installation notes for Yarn 2 users
+## Installation notes

-If you are using yarn v2 (yarn berry), you need to install all peer dependencies by yourself.
+This package requires some peer dependencies, which you need to install by yourself.

 ```bash
 yarn add jotai react scheduler react-dom